 In sum, this nonexhaustive list demonstrates that June Medical could have far-reaching implications, undermining abortion and numerous other rights.
 As legal scholars noted in an amicus brief on this case: “Rejecting third-party standing doctrine … would cut across numerous third-party standing contexts and have ripple effects throughout many areas of the law.”117

 The outcome of June Medical Services v.
-Gee could have both immediate and long-term impacts.
+Russo could have both immediate and long-term impacts.
 First, access to abortion care for a whole region is in the balance, particularly for people who already face significant barriers to accessing abortion care.
 Second, the Supreme Court’s decision will be a marker for the future of abortion rights and respect for long-standing precedent.
 Justice Kavanaugh has shown consistent personal and professional disregard for the bodily autonomy of women and people seeking reproductive health care, which demonstrates that he cannot be trusted to uphold the precedent of Roe, Casey, and Whole Woman’s Health.

 Given the current makeup of the Supreme Court and unrelenting legislative attacks on abortion access, the uncertainty surrounding June Medical is a reminder of the need to look beyond one case and beyond the courts and take proactive state and federal action to protect and expand access to abortion.
 No matter how the Supreme Court decides June Medical, the fight for the right to access abortion care in the United States is ongoing.
 To be successful, it must be multipronged and center the communities whose access to abortion is most threatened.